 ntil now, I have discussed the basics of setting up the camera for quick shots, using Intelligent Auto mode to take pictures with settings controlled mostly by the camera's automation.
-As with other advanced cameras, though, with the Sony RX10 III there is a large range of other options available.
-To explain this broad range of features, I need to discuss two subjects-shooting modes and the Shooting menu options.
-In this chapter, I'll discuss the shooting modes; in Chapter 4, I'll discuss the Shooting menu.
+As with other advanced cameras, though, with the Sony RX10 IV there is a large range of other options available.
+To explain this broad range of features, I need to discuss shooting modes and the Camera Settings1 and Camera Settings2 menu options.
+In this chapter, I'll discuss the shooting modes; in Chapters 4 and 5, I'll discuss the Camera Settings1 and Camera Settings2 menus.

-Whenever you set out to capture still images, you need to select one of the shooting modes available on the Mode dial: Intelligent Auto, Program Auto, Aperture Priority, Shutter Priority, Manual exposure, Memory Recall, Sweep Panorama, or Scene Selection.
-(The other two modes on the dial are for movies, which I will discuss in Chapter 8.)
+Whenever you set out to capture still images, you need to select one of the shooting modes available on the mode dial: Intelligent Auto, Program Auto, Aperture Priority, Shutter Priority, Manual exposure, Memory Recall, Sweep Panorama, or Scene Selection.
+(The other two modes on the dial are for movies, which I will discuss in Chapter 9.)
 So far, I have discussed primarily the Intelligent Auto mode.
 Now I will discuss the others, after some review of the first one.